-While performing extensive research on the Paleozoic shark genus Petalodus, I uncovered a large number of holotype specimens.
-Yet, in conducting the search there are still a couple that I have not been able to locate.
-This is not surprising, all the missing holotypes were described during the 19th century and the 1800s.
+While extensively researching the Paleozoic shark genus Petalodus, I uncovered many holotype specimens.
+Yet, in searching, there are still a couple I have been unable to locate.
+Not finding some is not surprising; all the missing holotypes were described during the 19th century and the 1800s.
 I have spent the

 If there is a common theme for discovery posts here, it is for the genera Metacoceras and Petalodus.
 In the past, I’ve numbered each specimen using roman numerals.
 As I’ve gained specimens, I may continue the sub numbering but will make fewer individual posts about particular specimens.
 Two new specimens